 Some of the not-for-profit boards Marcy has served on include the Economic Club of New York, the New York Chapter of the American Heart Association, New York Women’s Agenda, the New Jersey Regional Plan Association and Manhattan Theatre Club, the Advisory Board of Laboratory Institute of Merchandising, the Advisory Councils of the Entrepreneurship and Personal Enterprise Program at Cornell University, the Rothman Institute of Entrepreneurial Studies at Fairleigh Dickinson University and the National Association of Female Executives.
 In addition, Marcy is a past trustee of Prosperity New Jersey, a public/private partnership designed to promote economic development in New Jersey.
 She maintains memberships in the World Presidents’ Organization, the Committee of 200, the International Women’s Forum and the Women’s City Club of New York.
-She has also been a director of private companies including American Materials and Benco Dental and is a board member of Veteran Feminists of America.
-Marcy has also joined the newly formed ERA coalition as an advisor and most recently joined the board of the National Public Radio Foundation, NPR.
+She has also been a director of private companies including American Materials and Benco Dental and a board member of Veteran Feminists of America.
+Marcy on the board of the National Public Radio Foundation, NPR.

 She has received distinguished leadership awards from Monmouth University, Fashion Institute of Technology, the Gomez Foundation for Mill House, the American Heart Association, the Men’s Fashion Association, American Jewish Congress, Executive Women of New Jersey, Finch College and Boston University and she has been honored by the council of Senior Centers and Services of New York City, The Jewish Women’s Foundation of New York, Women’s City Club of New York, National Council of Jewish Women New York Section, CORO New York Leadership Center, the Manhattan Chamber of Commerce, was awarded the Heart Saver Award by The American Heart Association and honored by Women’s eNews as one of 21 Leaders for the 21st Century; one of seven who give life to movements.
 Marcy also received the Boston University College of Communication’s Distinguished Alumni Award for Service to the Profession in 2002 and continues to sit on the Board of Overseers at Boston University.

-A frequent guest on radio and television, Marcy is a Huffington Post blogger and a much sought after speaker on the subjects of family business, succession planning, public and not for profit boards, women in business and board governance diversity.
+Marcy is a much sought after speaker on the subjects of family business, succession planning, public and not for profit boards, women in business and board governance diversity.